inertiajs/inertia-phoenix/README.md

 ## Shared data

-To share data on every request, you can use the `assign_prop/2` function inside of a shared plug in your response pipeline.
+To share data on every request, you can use the `assign_shared_prop/3` function inside of a shared plug in your response pipeline.
+This marks the prop as "shared", which tells the Inertia.js client which props are set globally so it can carry them forward optimistically during instant visits.

 For example, suppose you have a `UserAuth` plug responsible for fetching the currently-logged in user and you want to be sure all your Inertia components receive that user data.
 Your plug might look something like this:

 ```elixir
 defmodule MyApp.UserAuth do